preslavrachev/myblog-hugo/content/post/2020/05/on-notion-going-the-growth-path.not-sure-i-like-it.md

 # Who cares about paying customers anyway?

 One can feel the investor push behind all this.
-Notion won't be the first, and surely won't be the last company shot goes the growth-for-growth's-sake path.
-It's a bullet-proof way to getting even more and more investor money, and eventually, getting bought by someone big out of FOMO.
+Notion won't be the first, and surely won't be the last company that goes the growth-for-growth's-sake path.
+It's a bulletproof way to getting even more and more investor money, and eventually, getting bought by someone big out of FOMO.
 It's certainly a viable business model nowadays.

 I'm just not sure I like it.

-***
+---

 {{<oembed "https://www.nytimes.com/2020/04/01/technology/notion-startup-fund-raising.html">}}